Downtown Community School

 In the early 1950s, the school employed a music teacher who had been blacklisted because of his refusal to cooperate with the House Un-American Activities Committee.
 Unable to get concerts because of the blacklist, Pete Seeger was hired to teach singing.
-The school had links to other progressive private schools such as Little Red School House.
+The school had links to other progressive private schools such as Little Red School House and The Walden School.

 In 1963, the school arranged to teach a group of African-American students who were protesting their assignment to a racially segregated school.

 The school closed under financial pressure in 1971, after facing the prospect of raising tuition to cover increased mortgage costs.